pgrandje/pohelper/PageObjectHelper/Notes/README.txt

     - Generating the code from a 'hints file' (already implemented) where the user will add a marker to indidate  split and re-join operations.

+- The PageObjectHelper has so far only been run for generating java-based page objects.
+Although it has been designed to easily support other languages, it has not yet been tested for this.
+One known improvement required is that the filename extension will need to be parameterized so it does not always generate files with a .java extension.
+  In addition code templates will need to be written to support the other languages.
+And finally, of course, lots of testing!